What is beard oil?

 Let's say you want to use your beard oil to cure a pesky little itch.
 So, would you just tap a little oil into your beard and continue your day as normal?
 Unfortunately, the answer is no: that you need only to apply oil to your beard is an incredibly common misconception.
 Sure, it's better than nothing, but it's not a sustainable solution.
 You'll remember that earlier we mentioned that your skin was dehydrated?
 Well, that's what needs to be fixed!

 First, you must ensure that your pores are clean.
 You can use your beard oil in the morning, following a hot shower.
 This way, your hair follicles and pores will open up well, and they will easily absorb the oil.
 Cleaning and moisturizing your skin is crucial, especially if you live in a cold or dry climate.
 If you don't have time for a full routine, you can also splash some hot water onto your face before applying the beard oil.
+Afterwards, be sure to dry your beard with a towel, because water and oil don't mix.
+However, your beard should still be slightly damp, so that the oil displaces the water, therefore allowing the hair shaft to retain more oil.

 As for how much you should beard oil use and how often, that depends on your beard, your skin and the severity of your problems.
 Another myth regarding beard oil is that it should be used only once a day.
 Although, in most cases, this is more than sufficient, in other cases, two or three applications per day will be required.
 Be mindful of the needs of your skin and your beard, and they will thank you.
 That being said, keep in mind that your beard should be oiled as often as needed.
 During the driest periods of the year, you might need 3 to 4 applications a day, making sure that you apply it to your beard when it's damp (wet).